dush88c/React-Offline-app-with-SW/README.md

 A simple react app bundled with webpack that works offline

 #to run the sample application

-  first execute  npm install
+  $ npm install

-  Then
-  npm run prod
+  $ npm run prod

  open the browser with 127.0.0.1:8000